-Hi there, I am a PhD Researcher and Minerva Scholar at the University of Glasgow.
+Hi there, I am a PhD student and Minerva Scholar at the University of Glasgow.

 Research Interests

-- Empirical Perspectives on Unsolvability in Roommates Markets, with David Manlove.
+• Perspectives on Unsolvability in Roommates Markets, with David Manlove

 Talks without Proceedings